 Removing all that without damaging the substrate was one challenge.
 Another was working with 35 tenants to deliver the floor they specified, which wasn't necessarily the same finish as the mall's common areas.
 And yet another was matching repairs to a 60-year-old concrete mix.

 Fortunately, the contractor's crews had experience with similarly substandard canvases.
-We asked General Manager Courteney Brant how they pulled off the job, which won our 2016 Polished Concrete Award for retail projects.
+We asked General Manager Courteney Franks how they pulled off the job, which won our 2016 Polished Concrete Award for retail projects.